jason-nordheim/knowledge/web-dev/getting-started-with-typescript.md

 ```

-By defining the parameters and return values of functions, TypeScript can:
+By defining the parameters and return values of functions, the TypeScript compilier can:
 * validate parameters to functions are of the correct type
 * validate the return value of a function

-And possibly more important for the maintainability of a project; since the parameters and return values are declared; TypeScript code is _almost_ self-documenting when combined with good naming conventions.

 ### Strongly typed data structures